Halong Bay

 Source: @astrobivy

 The tourism activities in Halong Bay often take place during summer time from April to June and late autumn from September to November.
 The weather conditions in Halong Bay during these times are quite favorable for your exploring activities.
-If you are excited about the atmosphere of the tourism season, these periods are the best time to visit Bo Hon Island in particular and Halong Bay in general.
+If you are excited about the atmosphere of the tourism season, these periods are the best time to visit the island in particular and Halong Bay in general.

 ► Also read: A local guide on best time to travel to Halong Bay, Vietnam